AndreaDiotallevi/moovli-2/README.md

 - `MovieList`: responsible for listing the best movies for each country and filtering them by genre.

 - `MovieDetail`: responsible for showing the movie info on the page.

-## Technologies Used

-- Main technologies:

-  - [React](https://reactjs.org/): a JavaScript library we used to build the user interface and gather data from external APIs.
-  - [Redux](https://redux.js.org/): a predictable state container for JavaScript apps.
-  - [Google Maps React](https://www.npmjs.com/package/google-maps-react): a library that includes a helper to wrap around the Google maps API.
-  - [Python](https://www.python.org/): a general purpose programming language we used for web scraping (see [this](https://github.com/AndreaDiotallevi/movie-titles-scraper) helper repository).
-  - [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox): the flexible box layout module makes it easier to design flexible responsive layout structure without using float or positioning.

-- External APIs:

-  - [Google Maps Api](https://developers.google.com/maps/documentation): web service we used to show the map on the page and get geographical coordinates from the user click.
-  - [LocationIQ API](https://locationiq.com/docs): web service we used to get the country information from geographical coordinates.
-  - [OMDb API](http://www.omdbapi.com/): web service we used to get each movie information by title.

-- Testing frameworks:
-  - [Jest](https://jestjs.io/): a JavaScript Testing Framework with a focus on simplicity.
-  - [Enzyme](https://www.npmjs.com/package/enzyme): a JavaScript Testing utility for React that makes it easier to test the React Components' output.

 ## Code Quality